alinasiri8102/docker-backup-volume/README.md

 ## Overview

 This Docker service automates the process of backing up Docker volumes.
-It creates compressed backups of the volumes, retains them for a specified number of days, and sends notifications via Telegram upon successful backup completion.
+It creates compressed backups of the volumes, retains them for a specified number of days, and sends an archive file containing all backups via Telegram upon successful backup completion.
 This service is particularly useful for maintaining data integrity and ensuring that important data is not lost.

 ## Features

 - Automated backups of Docker volumes.
-- Notification of backup completion sent to Telegram.
+- Send an archive containing all backups to Telegram.
 - Scheduled backups using Cron.
 - Retention policy to automatically delete old backups.